-Here’s the thing.
-It’s not as simple as saying, “Oh, don’t go outside if it’s below 32 degrees F!”
+But here’s the thing.
+It’s not as simple as saying, that if it’s below 32 degrees F it’s too cold to go outside.
 It’s more complicated than that, because what really matters is the wind chill factor, and how cold your body thinks it is.
 The National Weather Service has a handy chart which explains at what rate a person is likely to get frostbite based on the temperature.
-For instance, if the wind is calm – 5-10 MPH or less – it’s safe to be outside in as low as 20 degree weather (which is not to say you should spend all day outside if it’s below freezing!).
-In fact, freezing (32 degrees Fahrenheit) is a pretty good benchmark – my daughter’s kindergarten class goes out to play as long as it is 32 degrees or above.
+For instance, if the wind is calm (5 to 10 mph or less) it’s safe to be outside in as low as 20-degree weather (which is not to say you should spend all day outside if it’s below freezing!).
+In fact, freezing (32 degrees F) is a pretty good benchmark; my daughter’s kindergarten class goes out to play as long as it is 32 degrees or above.
 But, beware.
-Keep an eye on rising or falling temps, and how your children seem to be managing it.
-Always be ready to pack it in if they complain of burning skin, shivering or slurred speech, or have reddish or blueish complexion — all which can be signs of frostbite or hypothermia.
+Keep an eye on rising or falling temps, and how your kid seems to be managing it.
+Always be ready to pack it in if they complain of burning skin, are shivering, start slurring their speech, or have reddish or blueish skin — all symptoms of frostbite or hypothermia.

 So, it’s cold.
 We get it.
 But we still want to get out of the house!
 More importantly, we should get out of the house.
 According to Accuweather.com, going outdoors in the winter helps kids escape germs and bacteria that cause illness.
-It’s also the best source of exercise, bolsters imagination, and gives us some of that sweet, sweet vitamin D we so often lack in the darker, winter months.
+It’s also the best source of exercise, bolsters imagination, and gives us some of that sweet, sweet vitamin D that many of us lack in the darker, winter months.

 If you’ve decided to weather the weather and head outside, there are a few things to keep in mind: